pvdz/preval/tests/cases/array_methods/findlastindex/ai/find_mutation_pop3.md

 ## Todos triggered

-- (todo) - at least one of the call args to
+- (todo) Calling array shift on a var that was not in scope of the free loop
 - (todo) Support this ident in isFree CallExpression: $array_unshift
 - (todo) find me fast
 - (todo) fixme: spyless vars and labeled nodes